AnvithaChaluvadi/Joint-Savings_Module20Challenge/README.md

 #### Deposit 10 ETH - Transaction 2: Send 10 ether as wei

-* To deposit 1 ETH, I needed to convert Wei into ETH and then assign that number to the 'value' field
+* To deposit 1 ETH, I needed to convert wei into ETH and then assign that number to the 'value' field
-    * 10000000000000000000 Wei = 10 Ether
+    * 10000000000000000000 wei = 10 Ether

     <p align="center">
     <img src = Execution_Results/Deposit_10.png width =90% height 30%=/>